Back

 XGIMI Unveils Titan Noir Max Projector at CES 2026

-XGIMI, a projector manufacturer, has introduced its latest high-end model, the Titan Noir Max.
-Revealed at CES 2026, the device integrates several features common in professional-level projectors, including a dynamic IRIS system and a new thermal system.
-These systems are intended to enhance contrast and brightness, respectively.
+XGIMI, a prominent projector manufacturer, has introduced its latest high-end model, the Titan Noir Max, at CES 2026.
+This new device integrates several features common in professional-level projectors, including a dynamic IRIS system and an advanced thermal system, both designed to significantly enhance contrast and brightness.

-The Titan Noir Max shares design characteristics with XGIMI's Titan model, released in the previous year.
-The new model is described as taller and squarer, featuring a grille-like pattern on its front.
-Like other XGIMI projectors, it incorporates a laser light engine and supports 4K video quality.
-Details regarding the specific Texas Instruments 0.78-inch DMD (digital micromirror device) chip, present in the original Titan model, were not provided by the company.
+The Titan Noir Max shares core design characteristics with XGIMI's Titan model, which was released in the previous year.
+The new model is described as notably taller and squarer, featuring a distinctive grille-like pattern on its front.
+Like other XGIMI projectors, it incorporates a laser light engine and supports pristine 4K video quality.
+While the original Titan model utilized a Texas Instruments 0.78-inch DMD (digital micromirror device) chip, specific details regarding the DMD chip in the Titan Noir Max were not provided by the company during the announcement.

-• Dynamic IRIS System: A primary new feature is a dynamic IRIS system, designed to increase native contrast to 10,000:1.
+• Dynamic IRIS System: A primary new feature, this system is precisely engineered to increase native contrast to an impressive 10,000:1, promising deeper blacks and brighter whites.

-• Precision Tuned Optics: XGIMI states that new "precision tuned optics" are included, which are intended to improve contrast and color nuance.
+• Precision Tuned Optics: XGIMI states that new "precision tuned optics" are included, specifically intended to further improve overall contrast and enhance color nuance across the spectrum.

 • Re-engineered DMD Architecture: The company reports a re-engineered DMD architecture capable of handling "substantially higher light power densities."
-This is expected to facilitate increased brightness.
-A specific ANSI Lumen figure was not disclosed, though the predecessor Titan model featured 5,000 Lumens.
+This crucial improvement is expected to facilitate increased brightness levels.
+While a specific ANSI Lumen figure was not disclosed, its predecessor, the Titan model, featured 5,000 Lumens.

 Target Market and Unspecified Specifications